 When I talk to parents about how important it is to prioritize connection and to encourage their children throughout this process I sometimes hear, “But then they think there are no consequences to their actions.”

 You can prioritize connection while also setting boundaries for your teen.
 This is a perfect way to model and teach self-control and responsibility.
 It’s appropriate to let teens know they have stepped outside of your family’s expectations and that there are consequences.
 However, it’s important to convey your disappointment and set your boundaries in a way that emphasizes you care.
 Let your teen know you will never use shame or guilt to discipline them for their substance use.
 That will only cause them to shut down and prevent them from being willing to hear you out.

 5. Expand your village

-Offering your teen the support of another trusted adult can have a huge impact on their future decision making.
+Offering your teen the support of another trusted adult can have a huge impact on their future decision making regarding teenage drug use.
 The teen years are tough, and they are going through a developmental stage where they may be more willing to accept support and guidance from another adult over you.
 Don’t take it personally.
 It is developmentally appropriate and it’s beneficial to help them build a village of support.